Mandan language

-Mandan (endonym: Nų́ų́ʔetaa íroo) is an extinct Siouan language of North Dakota in the United States.
+Mandan (endonym: Núu'etaa íroo) is an extinct language native to the Mandan people of North Dakota in the United States, primarily spoken on the Fort Berthold Indian Reservation in the north-west of the state.
+It is a member of the Siouan language family, and has two main dialects: Núu’etaa/Nuu’etaare and Rúptaa/Rúptaare.

 Use and revitalization efforts

 By 2009, there was just one fluent speaker of Mandan, Edwin Benson (1931–2016).
 The language is being taught in local school programs to encourage the use of the language.
 Prior to Benson's death, the Estonian linguist Indrek Park worked with him for more than two years to preserve the language as much as possible.
 The 2020 documentary To Save A Language portrays Park's efforts to revive the language.

 Mandan is taught at Fort Berthold Community College along with the Hidatsa and Arikara languages.
 Linguist Mauricio Mixco of the University of Utah has been involved in fieldwork with remaining speakers since 1993.
 As of 2007, extensive materials in the Mandan language at the college and at the North Dakota Heritage Center, in Bismarck, North Dakota, remained to be processed, according to linguists.

 The MHA Language Project has created language learning materials for Mandan, including a vocabulary app, a dictionary, and several books in the language.
 They also provide a summer learning institute and materials for teachers.